MTTGIT19/auditlog_reader/README.md

 # auditlog_reader
-Python3 script that parses data into an SQL database, labeling possible attack vectors.
+Python3 script that parses a large data set into an organized SQL database, labeling possible attack vectors.

-Utilizes sqlite3 to write to a database for further analysis.
+Utilizes sqlite3 to write to a database for further analysis, see SQL_Output.png.

 Possible attack vectors include:
 1. Directory traversal